slukits/lines/README.md

 ```

 Also using functionality or properties provided by embedded Component
-instance in a function that doesn't return in the listener
+instance in a function that doesn't return in the executing listener
 implementation doesn't work.

 ```go